rives-io/docs/docs/riv/creating-a-game.md

 - Tweak and add more graphics.
 - Make a more interesting score screen, with more statistics.

-After you finish your tweaking, you could try uploading it on RIVES.
+After you finish your tweaking, you could try [uploading on RIVES](../rives/uploading-cartridges).